practicalli/neovim/docs/contributing.md

+# Contributing

-# Contributing to Practicalli Neovim
+How to effectivley contribute to Practicalli Neovim

 [practicalli/neovim](https://github.com/practicalli/neovim/){target=_blank} is written in markdown and uses MkDocs to generate the website via a GitHub action.